jayc1299/translation_poc/README.md

-# translation_poc
+# Translation POC
-A POC repo to test out translation tools
+A proof of concept repo to test out translation tools